 How to Reduce Underfitting in Machine Learning

-In machine learning, underfitting refers to the fact that a model is not able to generalize well enough from the data it has been given.
+In machine learning, underfitting occurs when a model is unable to generalize effectively from the provided data.
 This can lead to worse learner performance and decreased accuracy.
 There are various ways to reduce underfitting in machine learning models, including:

 3) Trying different hyperparameters: Some parameters in machine learning models can play an important role in determining how well the model will perform.
 By adjusting these parameters, you can often improve learner performance and accuracy.